aimms/documentation/webui/combination-chart-widget.rst

 3. Click on 'combinationchart';
 4. This will bring up a dialog that tells you what is about to happen.
 Click on 'Continue'.

 After these steps, your existing widget will have been replaced by a Combination Chart widget, complete with all the options from the existing widget which could be converted.
 Currently, a non-binary display domain cannot be converted yet and neither can aggregators (because these do not exist in the Combination Chart).
-The Combination Chart widget is present at the original position of the existing widget, with a numerical suffix in its name, because two widgets with the same name are not possible.
+The Combination Chart widget is present at the original position of the existing widget, with a numerical suffix in its name (because two different widgets may not have the same name).

 As not all options have an equivalent in the Combination Chart, we have made sure that you have not lost your old widget.
 It is still present, with its original name, in the 'Unassigned widgets' area of your WebUI page.
 If you need to compare both, you can simply drag it onto an active area on your grid page to do so.
 If you are sure that the new widget is fully functional, you can delete the original one.